Speculation tax on real estate — what you need to know

 Your money at N26

 No matter if you’re already a homeowner or looking to buy a property, N26 makes it quick and easy to apply for credit so you can finance your plans.
-Plus, premium customers can create up to 10 Spaces sub-accounts to build towards their dreams, month by month.
-These virtual piggy banks sit alongside your main account, so you can set aside money for anything from a home purchase to renovation costs.
-Use Rules to set up standing orders and automatically transfer money to your Spaces every month—and the N26 Income Sorter feature lets you transfer a portion of your incoming transfers, allowing you to save even more!
-So why wait?
-Discover how you can open your 100% mobile N26 account in just eight minutes today.
+Premium customers can also create up to 10 Spaces sub-accounts to build towards their dreams, month by month.
+Use Rules to automatically move money to your Spaces every month, or N26 Income Sorter to transfer a portion of your income.
+Then, sit back and let your money grow with our instant savings account and competitive interest rate.
+Why wait?
+Open your 100% mobile N26 account today.

 Find similar stories